QuantEcon/lecture-source-py/source/rst/finite_markov.rst

 To illustrate, recall our model of employment/unemployment dynamics for a given worker :ref:`discussed above <mc_eg1>`.

-Consider a large (i.e., tending to infinite) population of workers, each of whose lifetime experience is described by the specified dynamics, independent of one another.
+Consider a large population of workers, each of whose lifetime experience is described by the specified dynamics, independent of one another.

 Let :math:`\psi` be the current *cross-sectional* distribution over :math:`\{ 0, 1 \}`.

+The cross-sectional distribution records the fractions of workers employed and unemployed at a given moment.

 * For example, :math:`\psi(0)` is the unemployment rate.

-The cross-sectional distribution records the fractions of workers employed and unemployed at a given moment.

-The same distribution also describes the fractions of  a particular worker's career spent being employed and unemployed, respectively.
+What will the cross-sectional distribution be in 10 periods hence?

+The answer is :math:`\psi P^{10}`, where :math:`P` is the stochastic matrix in :eq:`p_unempemp`.

+This is because each worker is updated according to :math:`P`, so :math:`\psi P^{10}` represents probabilities for a single randomly selected worker.

+But when the sample is large, outcomes and probabilities are roughly equal (by the Law of Large Numbers).

+So for a very large (tending to infinite) population, :math:`\psi P^{10}` also represents the fraction of workers in each state.

+This is exactly the cross-sectional distribution.

 :index:`Irreducibility and Aperiodicity`